spokestack/spokestack.io/content/blog/integrating-spokestack-in-ios/index.md

 ## Spokestack Tray for iOS
-As much time, talent and treasure that Apple has put into Siri, ASR and NLU, integrating a custom voice enabled app experience is quite the challenge and in some cases a non-starter.
+As much time, talent and treasure that Apple has put into Siri, ASR, and NLU, integrating a custom voice-enabled app experience is still challenging!
 Spokestack changes all of that.
 Our mission at Spokestack is to make it as easy as possible to make your apps fully voice-enabled.

 After building the services needed to make voice interaction work, including [Wakeword](/docs/Concepts/wakeword-models), [Speech Recognition](/docs/Concepts/asr), [Natural Language Understanding](/docs/Concepts/nlu), and [Text-to-speech](/docs/Concepts/tts), we started working on ways users could integrate these services without having to completely rewrite their applications.